carpentries-incubator/genome-mining/_episodes/02-antismash.md

 ~~~
 {: .source}

-Second, run the antiSMASH command shown earlier in this lesson on the data `.gbk` or `.fasta` files.
-The command can be executed on one single files, all the files contained within a folder and on specific list of files, we showed you how you can perform these different cases:
+Second, run the antiSMASH command shown earlier in this lesson
+on the data `.gbk` or `.fasta` files.
+The command can be executed
+on one single files, all the files contained within a folder and
+on specific list of files, we showed you how you can perform

-#### **Case I** - One single files
+these different cases:

+### Running antiSMASH in a single file
 Let's choose the annotated file ´agalactiae_A909_prokka.gbk´ file
 ~~~
 $ mkdir -p ~/gm_workshop/results/antismash